Broken Bones & Fractures from Accidents

 Please call our office at (888) 979-4941 to schedule a free consultation, or fill out our convenient online form and someone will contact you soon.
 We are here to help.
 No fees unless we win.

 To date, Legally Pink Law has handled thousands of personal injury claims, recovering millions of dollars on behalf of our clients.
-Carolyn Salzmann, founder and chief litigator of Legally Pink Law, is both a personal injury attorney and engineer, giving her a unique edge to others in the legal field.
+Carolyn Salzmann, founder and chief litigator of Legally Pink Law, is both a personal injury attorney and engineer, giving her a unique edge over others in the legal field.
 By investigating the details of each accident and how these injuries were sustained, she can provide invaluable mechanical insight into the logistics of the accident, thus helping influence the settlement amount and/or verdict outcome.

-If you are suffering from fractured or broken bones due to third party negligence, we encourage you to contact our office for help.
+If you are suffering from fractured or broken bones due to third-party negligence, we encourage you to contact our office for help.
 Consultations are free and we’re accessible 24 hours a day, 7 days a week.

 Essential Information for Victims of Bone Fractures

 Bone fractures (broken bones) are a common injury affecting millions of people every year.
 Studies show that the average person can expect to sustain two fractures over the course of their lifetime.
 Fractures frequently happen because of car, truck, and motorcycle accidents, as well as sports injuries, and can be accompanied by soft tissue injuries.
-For senior citizens, falls are the most common cause of injury, resulting in fractures to the hip, femur (thigh bone), pelvis and vertebrae (spine).
+For senior citizens, falls are the most common cause of injury, resulting in fractures to the hip, femur (thigh bone), pelvis, and vertebrae (spine).

 Symptoms can include severe pain in the injured area, deformity of the limb, swelling, bruising, numbness, and difficulty moving the limb.
 However, especially after a traumatic accident, you might not realize the extent of your injury due to adrenaline and shock.
 It is very important to seek medical attention, even if you feel it was a minor accident, to ensure an accurate diagnosis of your injury and to receive the proper treatment.